grpc-ecosystem/grpc-codelabs/codelabs/grpc-java-opentelemetry/README.md

 #### You'll learn how to:

-- setup gRPC's OpenTelemetry API in gRPC Java.
+- How to setup OpenTelemetry for existing gRPC Java application.
-- setup Prometheus exporter with OpenTelemetry.
+- Setup Prometheus exporter with Prometheus and export metrics to Prometheus.
-- explore collected metrics using Prometheus.
+- Explore collected metrics using Prometheus.

 ## How to use this directory

 - [start_here](start_here/) directory serves as a starting point for the codelab.
-- [complete](complete/) directory showcases the finished code, giving you a peek of how the final implementation should look like.
+- [complete](complete/) directory showcases the finished code.

 ## Before you Begin

-### What you’ll learn

-* How to setup OpenTelemetry for existing gRPC Java application
-* Running a local Prometheus instance
-* Exporting metrics to Prometheus
-* View metrics from Prometheus dashboard

-### What you’ll need

-* A computer with internet connection

 ### Prerequisites